 Shirley Chisholm was the first African-American woman elected to Congress.
 She served in the U.S. House of Representatives for New York from 1969-1983.
 Chisholm was also the first black candidate – and woman – to run for the Democratic Party's presidential nomination.

-Birthplace: New York City, USA, New Yorksee more on Shirley Chisholm
+Birthplace: New York City, New York, United States of Americasee more on Shirley Chisholm